 With a number of restaurants, shops and green spaces just steps away, you really can’t get a better location than the Holiday Inn Peterborough Waterfront.
 If you’re reading to plan your trip, click here to book your stay or take a moment to see what others have said about their experience.
-Of course, you can always take a look to see what other Peterborough hotels are available in case you can’t snag a room during your dates.

 What to Know When Visiting Peterborough